 We are pleased that LHF Films Ltd chose Roman Tavast as a supplier of the Secret Service lapel pins for the movie.
 Because time was very tight the normal turnaround time had to be halved but both parties were committed to accomplish the goal.

 Design process of the lapel pin

-We were provided a design initially that we looked at closely and made suggestions which we felt enhanced the final result of the lapel pins.
-Due to our experience in this field we often make appropriate enhancement suggestions and they are generally accepted by our customers.
+Our customer provided us a design initially that we looked at closely and made suggestions which we felt enhanced the final result of the lapel pins.
+Due to our experience in this field we often make appropriate enhancement suggestions.
+Generally our customers accept them.

 Designing the Lapel Pin

-After some consideration the client agreed with our recommendations and we submitted the final design drawings which were then agreed upon.
+After some consideration the client agreed with our recommendations.
+We submitted the final design drawings which were then agreed upon.
 With the customer happy we then moved on to the production stage.

 Die Stamp in CAM Program

 Due to the urgency of the requirement, and in agreement with other customers in the production queue, this job was prioritised and the lapel pins were delivered in good time.